 It is time to stop underselling yourself and price according to your VALUE.

 Firstly, you’re in business and you are supposed to make money.

 Secondly, pricing is part of your branding.
 If you price cheap, what is the message you are giving to your potential customers about your business?
 Your products and/or services are poor quality?
-Many business women I know are in business because they love what they do and are passionate about their craft and as a result provide very high quality, high value products and/or services.
+Many business owners are in business because they love what they do and are passionate about their craft and as a result provide very high quality, high value products and/or services.
 So price accordingly!